 Sexual Assault Vs. Rape

 The terms “sexual assault” and “rape” are not synonymous.
 Rape is one form of sexual assault.
 Nevertheless, not every incident of sexual assault includes rape.
-If you are unsure reach out to a Andersen Morse & Linthorst sexual abuse victims attorney in Oregon.
+If you are unsure reach out to a Andersen & Linthorst sexual abuse victims attorney in Oregon.

 Rape is typically specified as sexual penetration without permission.
 However, every state specifies these terms differently in a legal setting.